imbo/imboclient-php-cli/README.markdown

 these will be automatically handled by the PEAR installer when ImboClientCli is installed via PEAR.

 ## Configuration file
-ImboClientCli requires a configuration file located in either `/etc/imboclient/config.yml` or `~/.imboclient/config.yml`.
+ImboClientCli requires a configuration file and will look for `config.yml` in the following directories (in the order specified), and will use the first it finds:

+* Current working directory
+* `~/.imboclient/config.yml`
+* `/etc/imboclient/config.yml`

 You may also specify a custom configuration file by using the `--config /path/to/config.yml` global option.
+By doing this the client will not look in any of the above directories (unless the file you specify does not exist).

-An example configuration file is included in the package.
+An [example configuration file](https://github.com/imbo/imboclient-php-cli/blob/master/config.yml.dist) is included in the package.

 ## Usage
-Simply run the executable and you will see something like this:
+Simply run the executable (`imboclient[.php]`) and you will see something like this:

 ![Screenshot](https://github.com/imbo/imboclient-php-cli/raw/master/screenshots/imboclientcli.png "Command executed without any options")